Can I claim my Thigh Lift on Medicare?

 Medicare Rebates are subject to change and review

-MBS Item codes can change or be eliminated from the Medicare rebate schedule.
+MBS Item codes can change or taken off the Medicare rebate schedule.
 If your surgery is currently eligible for a Medicare rebate, it may be best to perform your procedure sooner rather than later.

 Top Tips for dealing with Medicare regarding your claim